-Risk is actively managed or hedged by the business within the policies and procedures set by the Risk Management Division and within the trading book policy statement.
-Regular meetings are also held between Risk Department personnel and desk heads from the front office divisions as part of its active management of the Firm's exposure to risk.
+Risk is actively managed or hedged by the business within the policies and procedures set by the Risk Management & Compliance Division and within the trading book policy statement.
+Regular meetings are also held between risk management personnel and desk heads from the front office divisions as part of its active management of the Firm's exposure to risk.